jagrvargen/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 7. 7-insert_value.sql - Inserts a new row in the table first_table.

 8. 8-count_89.sql - Displays the number of records with id = 89 in the first_table table.

+9. 9-full_creation.sql - Creates a table 'second_table' in the hbtn_0c_0 database and adds 4 rows.